illustrated by Hyewon Yum

 When a new boy named Sam joins Dot’s class, she wonders if he’s even smaller than she is.
 But when she sees him getting bullied by a mean kid twice his size, she knows she has to do the big thing and stand up for him.

 How can you get a copy of NOT LITTLE?
-The book won’t be available until early July, but you can preorder a copy now!
 The first button takes you to my local independent bookstore, Park Road Books, and at checkout you can request a signed copy (be sure to give the name of the person you’d like it addressed to).
-As soon as books are available, I’ll sign one and they’ll send it out to you.

 Myers describes Dot’s intervention in a second-by-second account, taking careful note of the emotions and sensations that she experiences (“I feel my heart beating very hard”), clearly conveying how it feels to be scared and intervene anyway.Publishers Weekly (read full review)